 The selling securityholders and any other person participating in such distribution will be subject to applicable provisions of Canadian securities legislation and the U.S. Exchange Act and the rules and regulations thereunder, including, without limitations, Regulation M under the U.S. Exchange Act, which may limit the timing of purchases and sales of any of the Company's Common Shares by the selling securityholders and any other participating person.
 Regulation M may also restrict the ability of any person engaged in the distribution of the Company's Common Shares to engage in market-making activities with respect to the Company's Common Shares.
-All of the foregoing may affect the marketability of the Company's Common Shares and the ability of any person or entity to engage in market-making activities with respect to the Company of any person or entity to engage in market-making activities with respect to the company's Common Shares.
+All of the foregoing may affect the marketability of the Company's Common Shares.